SchwartzCodeHub/github-api-springboot/README.md

-# GitHub API Spring BSoot
+# GitHub API Spring Boot

 A Spring Boot microservice that integrates with the GitHub API.
 Built with Java 25, and runs on the default Spring Boot port (`8080`).